Six Candidates, Three Hometown Names: A Lodi Guide to the 9th Assembly District Primary

 Summary

 The 9th Assembly District spans five counties — from the Elk Grove suburbs through Stockton, Lodi, Manteca, Ripon, and Modesto, into the Amador and Calaveras foothills — but its political center of gravity sits in Lodi.
 Three of the six candidates on the June 2 primary ballot live in our immediate area: Tami Nobriga in Lodi, Jim Shoemaker in Clements, and Matthew Adams in Woodbridge.
-Incumbent Heath Flora's official residence is in Ripon, with Brandon Owen of Galt and Michael Perez of Waterford rounding out the largest AD-9 field since Flora first won the seat in 2016.
+Incumbent Heath Flora's official residence is in Ripon, with Brandon Owen of Galt and the Democratic candidate from Waterford rounding out the largest AD-9 field since Flora first won the seat in 2016.

 The June 2 primary will narrow that field to two finalists for the November general election, regardless of party.
-This guide walks Lodi voters through who is running, what their priorities are, where their money and endorsements come from, and how each candidate's positions intersect with the issues that matter most in our part of the district.
+This guide introduces Lodi voters to who is running, what their stated priorities are, where their money and endorsements come from according to publicly available news sources, and how each candidate's reported positions intersect with the issues that matter most in our part of the district.

 Why this race runs through Lodi